ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 Wine, in my experience, is mostly used to enable users to run games on Linux, which is great for the WPF use case since WPF uses DirectX for rendering.

+Wine is typically used to run applications out of the box.
+This is a fairly high bar since any missing API or behavioral difference between Wine and Windows can result in a unusable app.
+If you are willing to test and make the necessary changes to your app you can be successful running your WPF apps on linux.
+I have had great success getting several apps including some very large apps running with minimal changes.

 ## Getting Started

 First you need to port your WPF application to .NET Core.
-There are lots of great documents out there on how to do this.
-[This](https://docs.microsoft.com/en-us/dotnet/desktop-wpf/migration/convert-project-from-net-framework) is a great place to state.
+There are lots of great documents out there on how to poert a WPF application to .NET Core.
+Microsoft's [Migration](https://docs.microsoft.com/en-us/dotnet/desktop-wpf/migration/convert-project-from-net-framework) page is a great place to start.

-One your app is working great on Windows you can give it a try on Linux.
+Once your app is working great on Windows you can give it a try on Linux.
+It is a lot easier to debug and fix issues on Windows than it is on Linux.
+Make sure that you are happy with your app on Windows before trying it on Linux.

-### Install Wine on your Linux machine
+### Install Wine on your Linux computer

 .NET Core WPF Apps work well with current versions of Wine, but you may run into issues with older versions.
 I have tested various apps with [Wine 4.21](https://www.winehq.org/news/2019112901).

+Follow the instructions on the [Wine Installation](https://wiki.winehq.org/Download) page to install the Wine which is compatible with your distribution.
 Once wine is installed you need to set it up.
 Running winecfg will is an easy way to get wine to setup the configuration directory.

 ![](LaunchWinecfg.png)